 All week, look low in the west-northwestern sky just after sunset for the planet Mars just left of the Pleiades star cluster.
 Binoculars will help.
 Also this week, near 9pm, look due south over halfway up in the sky for a star group resembling a backwards question mark.
 This is the face of Leo, the Lion.
 The “point” of the question mark is the star Regulus, the 21st brightest star in the sky.
 Saturday morning brings the maximum of the Lyrid Meteor Shower.
 A thin waning crescent Moon will give us a dark sky before dawn.
 Early risers might see anywhere from 12 to 20 meteors per hours under good conditions.
 Saturday is Earth Day!
 Check out activities on earthday.org.

 Wednesday is new Moon, meaning the following days will bring a lovely crescent Moon in the western sky.
 Friday night the Moon will appear near the star Aldebaran in the west-northwest.
 Comet T-G-K passes the head of Draco the Dragon early this week.
 This week is also Dark Sky Week!.
 This doesn’t mean you should shut lights off, but be aware of where your lights are shining.
 Lighting up the sky is a waste of energy.
 If you shield your lights (preventing light from shining upwards) you can use a lower wattage bulb in your light fixture and get the same illumination on the ground – now you’re saving money!
 Critically examine your exterior lighting this week!

-See Dave Leake's "Prairie Skies" column in the Champaign-Urbana News-Gazette each Monday evening.
+See Dave Leake's "Prairie Skies" column in the Champaign-Urbana News-Gazette each Monday morning.